4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/10/SNAT/index.md

 If Application Insight dependency tracking is enabled to the web application, we will see a failure like below:
 ![Symptom App Insights](symptom-app-insights.png "Symptom App Insights")

-## How to solve a SNAT exhausting issue for App Service
+## How to solve a SNAT port exhaustion issue for App Service

-The general guidance in [https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#problemsolving](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#problemsolving) can be applied to App Service web applications, including:
+The general guidance in [The **Problem Solving** section of **Outbound connections in Azure**](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#problemsolving) can be applied to App Service web applications, including:
 * Modify the application to reuse connections
 * Modify the application to use connection pooling
 * Modify the application to use less aggressive retry logic